Matthew Beziat / Flickr

 How to Get Rid of Carpenter Bees Naturally

-Strangely, these bees are less inclined to bore out of wood rather than in.
+Strangely, these bees are less inclined to bore out of wood than they are into it.
 Others swear by the use of roofing nails, set in the entrance holes and covered with a caulking compound, this must be done in the fall after the new adults have left the nest, otherwise the bees will bore their way out.
 Taking a wire and inserting it far into the tunnels to destroy the nests is another alternative, although this requires the right timing and protective clothing to prevent stings.

 “Carpenter bees are very discerning about the lumber they attack,” says Tew.
 “If only a single trim board is being attacked, replacing that board might solve the problem.”
 Finally, there is the option of doing nothing.
 “The control path of least resistance,” continues Tew, “is simply don’t try to control them.
 After the first few killing frosts, the bees will die.
 Patch the burrow entrances and hope the next season will produce fewer pest bees.”